Español

 Throughout the United States, large truck-involved crashes resulted in 5,788 fatalities in one recent year —a harrowing 17% increase from the 4,945 deaths reported in the previous one.
 In these accidents, a staggering 72% of those killed were occupants of other vehicles, highlighting the immense risk large trucks pose to other road users.

-Further punctuating the severity of truck accidents, 78% of the fatal incidents involving large occur on weekdays—between 6 a.m.
+Further punctuating the severity of truck accidents, 78% of the fatal incidents involving large trucks occur on weekdays—between 6 a.m.
 Monday and 5:59 p.m.
-Friday—times of heavy traffic flow due to daily commutes and commercial operations.
+Friday—during times of heavy traffic flow due to daily commutes and commercial operations.

 What might draw a silver lining on this dark cloud of statistics is that only 3% of truck drivers involved in these fatal crashes had a blood alcohol concentration level (BAC) of .08 grams per deciliter or higher.
 This figure is far lower than the corresponding rates for drivers of motorcycles (28%), passenger cars (24%), and light trucks (20%).

-Nonetheless, one unsettling trend emerged amongst truck drivers involved in these fatal crashes: 20.8% of them had previously recorded crashes, a figure that exceeded that of drivers of motorcycles (19.9%), passenger cars (18.2%), and light trucks (17.2%).
+Nonetheless, one unsettling trend emerged among truck drivers involved in these fatal crashes: 20.8% of them had previously recorded crashes, a figure that exceeded that of motorcycle drivers (19.9%), passenger car drivers (18.2%), and light truck drivers (17.2%).
 On a somewhat positive note, drivers of large trucks were less likely (6.5%) to have had previous license suspensions or revocations compared to other vehicle types.

 Truck accidents in Texas have only increased, and it's imperative to raise the bar on truck safety.
 Immediate actions like robust driver training, enforcing strict adherence to driving hours, regular vehicle inspections, and upgrading road infrastructure for safe truck travel are essential to combat the steep rise in deadly truck collisions.